Arrangements for veterans

 Veterans registered at the Veterans Institute are entitled to wear the Veterans Insignia.
 Those who are entitled to wear the insignia receive it automatically.
 It symbolises the public appreciation for the difficult and hazardous work they carried out during missions.

-On returning from their 1st mission abroad, each veteran is issued the Silver Rose.
+On returning from their first mission abroad, each veteran is issued the Silver Rose.
 This symbol of recognition is intended for the one who meant most to the veteran during his or her deployment period.
 The veteran presents the Silver Rose to this person as a token of his or her appreciation.

 The National Veterans Day is a tribute to Dutch veterans.
 Social recognition and appreciation for veterans are central to this event.
 Every year, Veterans Day is held on the last Saturday of June.
 The main activities on Veterans Day take place in The Hague and include a march-past and a general gathering.